floooh/floooh.github.io/_drafts/2024-11-04-sokol-fall-2024-update.md

   resource bindslots to sokol-gfx bindslots.
-This reduces the sokol-gfx internal magic for mapping the generic sokol-gfx binding model to the specific binding models of the backend 3D APIs (there *are* still some restrictions but only when they allow more efficiency).
+This reduces the sokol-gfx internal magic for mapping the generic sokol-gfx binding model to the specific binding models of the backend 3D APIs (there *are* still some restrictions but only when they allow a more efficient resource binding implementation in sokol-gfx).

 In general, all changes result in compile errors (both on the CPU and when using sokol-shdc, also on the shader side), so after cleaning up the compile errors